 “My next several hours were spent learning how to play Tak.
 Even if I had not been nearly mad with idleness, I would have enjoyed it.
 Tak is the best sort of game: simple in its rules, complex in its strategy.
 Bredon beat me handily in all five games we played, but I am proud to say that he never beat me the same way twice.”

 -Kvothe, The Wise Man’s Fear

-Visit The Tinker’s Packs to purchase Tak and various “Takcessories” including cloth boards, piece expansions, the Tak Companion Book, and more!
+Visit Worldbuilder’s Market to purchase various “Takcessories” including cloth boards, piece expansions, the Tak Companion Book, and more!

 Did you know?
 The Kingkiller Chronicle is being developed by Lionsgate into a premium quality television series and feature film.
 The franchise is being produced by Rothfuss, multiple award winner Lin Manuel Miranda (Hamilton) and Robert Lawrence.

 To win a game of Tak, a player must be the first to create a “road” of stones connecting opposite sides of the board.

 Stones can be laid flat or stood on end.
 When played flat, they are called “flat stones.”
 In this orientation, other stones can be stacked on them.
 If they are stood on end, they are called “standing stones” or “walls.”
 Nothing can be stacked atop a standing stone, but these do not count as part of a player’s road.

 Depending on the size of the game, players may also have capstones, which can can come in many decorative shapes.
 Capstones serve as both a flat stone and a wall, and can also flatten standing walls.